 The existing school system was designed to provide diplomas so people can get jobs; it’s safe to say that this model is no longer relevant.
-School isn’t working for most people, for example, most people don’t end up doing what they went to school for.
+However, there are still those lucky people who landed in their dream job after years and years of going to school.
+They even get the chance to top or ace any major examinations as a result of hard work, determination and study materials like Exam Genius course reviews.
+But still school isn’t working for most people, for example, most people don’t end up doing what they went to school for.
 And, frankly, most people are unhappy in their jobs.

 A new concept is needed; urgently.